strategy-coach/expectations-outcomes-hub-theme-jan-2025/src/content/documentation/presentations/public-presentation.md

----
-title: "Anonymous Pages Presentation Demo"
-enableEditButton: true

----

-# Welcome to the Public Presentation! 🎉
+# Welcome to the Public Presentation!

 This is an open-access presentation that anyone can view.
 No login is required.